Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

           :start-at: # Starts one persistent generator
           :end-at: )

-   **Soln 4.** End your script in the following manny to save the output based on the name of the calling script.
+   **Soln 4.** End your script in the following manner to save the output based on the name of the calling script.
 You can give any string in place of ``__file__``.

       .. literalinclude:: ../../libensemble/tests/functionality_tests/test_executor_forces_tutorial_2.py